Gomoku: Origin

 Historical records indicate that the origins of gomoku can be traced back to the mid-1700s during the Edo period.
 It is said that the 10th generation of Kuwanaya Buemon, a merchant who frequented the Nijō family, was highly skilled in this game, which subsequently spread among the people.
 By the late Edo period, around 1850, books had been published on gomoku.
-The earliest published book on gomoku that can be verified is the Gomoku Jōseki Collection (五石定磧集) in 1856.
+The earliest published book on gomoku that can be verified is the Gomoku Jōseki Collection (五石定磧集) in 1856, although it might have appeared in paintings as early as Heian Jidai.

 The name "gomoku" is from the Japanese language, in which it is referred to as gomokunarabe (五目並べ).
 Go means five, moku is a counter word for pieces and narabe means line-up.
 The game is popular in China, where it is called Wuziqi (五子棋).
 Wu (五 wǔ) means five, zi (子 zǐ) means piece, and qi (棋 qí) refers to a board game category in Chinese.
 The game is also popular in Korea, where it is called omok (오목 [五目]) which has the same structure and origin as the Japanese name.

-In the nineteenth century, the game was introduced to Britain where it was known as Go Bang, said to be a corruption of the Japanese word goban, which was itself adapted from the Chinese k'i pan (qí pán) "go-board."
+In the nineteenth century, the game was introduced to Britain where it was known as Go Bang, said to be derived from the Japanese word goban, which was itself adapted from the Chinese k'i pan (qí pán) "go-board."
+The game gained some popularity, and in the 1920s it was produced commercially by companies such as The Chad Valley Co Ltd in a modified version marketed as Spoil Five.